bxparks/rpn83p/USER_GUIDE.md

 None of these bit operations affect the Carry Flag.

-#### Base Integer Size
+#### Base Word Size

 The HP-42S uses a 36-bit *signed* integer for BASE rendering and operations.
 To be honest, I have never been able to fully understand and become comfortable with the HP-42S implementation of the BASE operations.
-First, 36 bits is a strange number, it is not an integer size used by modern microprocessors (8, 16, 32, 64 bits).
+First, 36 bits is a strange number, it is not a multiple of 8 as used by most modern microprocessors (8, 16, 32, 64 bits).
 Second, the HP-42S does not display leading zeros in `HEX` `OCT`, or `BIN` modes.
-While this is consistent with the decimal mode, it is confusing to see the number of displayed bits change depending on its value.
+While this is consistent with the decimal mode, it is confusing to see the number of displayed digits change depending on its value.

 The RPN83P deviates from the HP-42S by using *unsigned* integers internally, and rendering the various HEX, OCT, and BIN numbers using the same number of digits